RV Electric Awning Won't Retract Fully: Fix Bunching and Alignment Issues with Easy Steps

 What's Going On

-Let's talk about what's going on here.
+Left unchecked, a bunched electric awning can tear expensive fabric, burn out the motor, or worse—collapse entirely and damage your RV's exterior.
 An electric RV awning that stops 2 feet short during retraction with fabric bunching is usually caused by uneven fabric tension or misaligned awning arms.
 You can typically fix this by manually adjusting the fabric position, checking arm alignment, and ensuring the roller mechanism moves freely.

 Understanding the Problem